doubleirish/OSCON_2015/README.md

 ### Orchestration”fancy buzzword or the inescapable fate of Docker containers? - Connor Doyle (Mesosphere.io)

 We will share our experiences around scalability and availability considerations, including service discovery using Mesos-DNS and HAproxy for load-balancing.

+> Conor - Scaling and scheduling using the Mesos scheduler.
+Uses a two level scheduler a top level  msos scheduler for high level resources and an application-specific scheduler for managing it's own tasks  [Slides](http://www.slideshare.net/connorpdoyle/orchestration-fancy-buzzword-or-the-inevitable-fate-of-docker-containers)

   * 00:21:55 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)